mrglavas/samples/legacyapp/README.md

       ```
     1. [Install a helloworld sample application](https://developers.redhat.com/products/eap/hello-world#fndtn-macos).

-       * Use a stand-alone WebSphere Liberty server to run the `helloworld` sample.
+       * Use a stand-alone WebSphere Liberty server to run the `helloworld` sample application.

 # Installing the sample application